 If your email provider isn’t securing your images, you may need to upgrade your account to have them do so.
 Alternatively, you can have your images hosted with a content delivery network like AWS or Google Cloud Storage.
 Or, even via your website’s server which will most likely already be using HTTPS.

 Security and portability

-Using your own image host gives you more control over your images, so you’re not tied to your email provider.
-And if you use Blocks Edit to build your emails, you can connect to your own image host and automate the process of adding in your images.
+Using your own image host gives you more control over your images, so you’re not tied to an email provider and won't lose images from previous emails if you decide to switch.

 The web going all in on HTTPS is inevitable.
 And we should do our part to embrace it for a more secure experience for everyone opening our emails.